pem725/Inheritance/README.md

 # Inheritance

-A little bit of detail for how I want my estate to be divided when I am no longer...
+A little bit of detail for how I want *my share* of our collective estate to be divided when I am no longer...

 ## Some answers before you ask
 1. Yes, I shall pass (as all good and bad in life).